"Innovation isn't random."

 The acute sense of speed reinforces a philosophy Zuckerberg calls the “Hacker Way.”

-Hacking is a culture built on continuous improvement and individual ownership where engineering organizations remain relatively flat and employees understand that “nothing at Facebook is someone else’s problem.”15
+Hacking is a culture built on continuous improvement and individual ownership where engineering organizations remain relatively flat and employees understand that “nothing at Facebook is someone else’s problem.”(12)

 Nowhere is this environment more pronounced than in the nocturnal coding marathons where employees join forces to ship new products in a short amount of time.
-Facebook’s famous hackathons have produced well-known features like Timeline, Chat and Safety Check.16 This dedicated time to hack isn’t going anywhere; Facebook proudly held its 10-year anniversary of hackathons in San Francisco in 2017.17
+Facebook’s famous hackathons have produced well known features like Timeline, Chat and Safety Check.(13) This dedicated time to hack isn’t going anywhere; Facebook proudly continues to host hackathons.

 The takeaway: Companies should support moving fast in a multitude of big and small ways and recognize that it takes each team member moving quickly to stay ahead.